munir94/ExportAZVM/README.md

 # ExtractAZVM

-Please create one note pad with all the subscription ID inside
+Please create one notepad with all the subscription ID inside

 Sample  for multiple subscription zxsxsxsxxasasdcadc